-A guided 20 day guided Mobile Safari in your own 4x4 vehicle with rooftop tent.
-All inclusive Safari with your personal French, German and English speaking guide.
+A guided 20 day guided mobile safari in your own 4x4 vehicle with rooftop tent.
+All inclusive safari with your personal French, German and English speaking guide.
 Route: Okovango Delta-Khwai-Savuti-Chobe-Linyanti-Victoria Falls-Makgadigadi Pans.
-Camping nights in rooftop tent 75% and 25% in chalets at Luxury lodges.
+Camping nights in rooftop tent for 75% of the nights and for 25% of the nights in chalets at luxury lodges.

 Detailed program Botswana Mobile Safari

 Day 1.
 Today is the day!
 We arrive at the airport of Maun, the safari capital of Botswana and do a 4x4 vehicle “meet-and-great” plus shop for some last-minute snacks to bring with on our safari.
 Here we will also do a short safety briefing about what to do when you are encountered with the iconic African wildlife like elephant and lion.